b3sh1/GGPlanner/README.md

 # GG Planner
-Web application to plan your next golden generation for hattrick online game.
+[GGPlanner](https://ggplanner.com) is a web application to plan your next golden generation for [Hattrick](https://hattrick.org/) online game.
+It can be accessed from [https://ggplanner.com](https://ggplanner.com) or hosting own webserver using this source code.

+## Technical details
+It purely front-end web application meaning that all calculation are done in client browser and not send back to server.
+Everything is written is done in javascript, html and css (using some libraries).

 ## Acknowledgements
 There are lots of calculations done by this application and most of the formulas can be attributed to: